nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/dotnet.md

 ### Thread safety notes

 Thread safety will be rigorously enforced, and fail quickly with an exception to indicate incorrect usage.
 The way the thread safety models will be enforced is via dispatch queues (which, as their name suggests, are inspired by Apple's [Grand Central Dispatch](https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html) library).
-This means that for most properties and methods, access will be limited to inside the queue and calling them from anywhere else will result in an exception.
+This means that for most properties and methods, access will be limited to inside the queue and calling them from anywhere else will result in an exception if thread safety checking is enabled (thread safety checking is optional as of DB003).
 There are synchronous and asynchronous ways to add work to a given queue so a block of work does not necessarily need to block the thread it is added from (`async` / `await` can be used as well).
 You can get a hold of the proper queue via the `ActionQueue` on any `IThreadSafe` object, and use the appropriate Dispatch methods to schedule blocks of work onto it.
-Note that each object needs to have its own queue used (this may change to simplify things so that a database controls a queue and each object it creates shares that one)
+Note that each object needs to have its own queue used in DB002.
+In DB003, a database will get a unique action queue and all of the objects associated with it will share the same queue, so you can interact with any object in that database's space on that queue.

 ## Databases